Elizabeth Montgomery – Interesting Facts

 Who Is Elizabeth Montgomery?

-2. After studying at the Spence School in Manhattan and attending The Academy of Dramatic Arts, Elizabeth made her TV debut appearing on her dad’s show “Robert Montgomery Presents“.
-She got that job based on her own merits, although being related to a famous actor couldn’t have hurt.
+1. After studying at Spence School in Manhattan and The Academy of Dramatic Arts, Elizabeth began her TV career on her father’s show, “Robert Montgomery Presents.”

 3. Elizabeth won a Theater World Award for her 1956 Broadway debut in a production of “Late Love